Anytype logo

 Organize your notes as objects before you begin them; this allows you to save templates and replicate them as you use them throughout your account.
 It will also allow the Anytype system to be aware you are adding a person, book notes, ideas, bugs, etc. This gives you more customization to your account and speed the more you use it.

-See the way your notes connect with graph view in Anytype and also the abilities like flow that allow you to see the relationship and knock-on effect of the notes in your workspaces.
+See the way your notes connect with graph view in Anytype and the abilities like flow that allow you to see the relationship and knock-on effect of the notes in your workspaces.

-Graph View in Anytype
+Smaller Features in Anytype

 Anytype Pros